matiasilva/cugas-web/content/reviews/tu-casa/index.md

 location: Mill Road, Cambridge
 ---

-Tu Casa is a quaint tapas-bar-style restaurant on Mill Road that serves a variety of typical Spanish tapas and *raciones* from different Spanish regions and traditions.
+Tu Casa is a quaint, simple restaurant on Mill Road that serves a variety of typical Spanish tapas and *raciones* from different Spanish regions and traditions.

 <!--more-->